-Student who meets a brave girl who he marries
+A student who meets a brave girl whom he marries

 I devoured the breakfast indiscriminately, and Father’s eyes were glued to me.
 Maybe he wanted to yell loudly at me.
 I was not able to make eye contact with him, so I preferred to finish the sandwich and leave the place as quickly as possible.
 If he had been growling his baritone, I might have had a mild heart attack!

 I strolled over to the bulletin board to analyze the seating chart.
 A large crowd was pushing me back, which is why I had a hard time looking at the board.
 I got a chance to know about my class when one of the guys started bragging about his matric number and department.
 Mine was ahead of his.
 I made my way straight to the class and secured a seat in the almost isolated corner.
 My lean body was supported by the wall and through the window, I took in the gigantic playground.
 A few of them looked at me strangely, but the majority ignored me like the devil.
 The professors came and lectured, but I was unable to understand their words.
 One of them rebuked me for my unconscious behavior.
 My constant concentration was the soccer match being played on the ground.